 An expansive test menu of cytogenetic, molecular and biochemical testing for the diagnosis of inherited disorders, as well as providing cytogenetic and molecular testing for the identification and classification of hematopoietic and soft tissue malignancies.

-Consultative services for genetic testing to ensure appropriate and cost effective laboratory test utilization by the Precision Medicine Support Center.
+Consultative services for genetic testing to ensure appropriate and cost effective laboratory test utilization by the Genetic Testing and Counseling (GTAC) Support Center.